podo-gec/fungani/README.md

 are installed system-wide.
 Alternatively, you could use [renv] or [conda] to manage a shared virtual environment for both programs.

-Python packages are managed using [Poetry].
+For development, Python packages are managed using [Poetry].
 External packages will be installed automatically in a virtual environment when building the project.
 Currently, the only external dependency is [fqfa], which should be installed using Poetry or pip install.

 [Python ≥ 3.9]: https://www.python.org/
 [BLAST+ executables]: https://blast.ncbi.nlm.nih.gov/doc/blast-help/